lambdaclass/concrete/docs/LANGUAGE_GAPS.md

 The right MAL fix is a frame-bounded environment design, not a language workaround.
 But the language/stdlib still makes this class of runtime somewhat harder than it should be:

-- no hashmap/dictionary yet
+- maps/sets/Vec now exist, but higher-level runtime patterns still want more proven examples: scoped lookup/update across frame stacks, intern pools, arena/index safety, and dictionary-coherence rules for binary map/set ops
-- no obvious nested collection patterns for runtime structures
+- no obvious stdlib-level nested collection patterns for interpreter environments yet; `lox` and related examples show the shape, not a reusable abstraction
-- string-heavy runtime code is already under pressure from Bugs 010 and 011
+- string-heavy runtime code is improved, but formatting/interpolation remains intentionally unbuilt

 **Effect:** Concrete can support better interpreter designs than the first MAL attempt, but the supporting runtime/data-structure toolbox is still thinner than ideal for this workload class.
+This is now a Phase 7 stdlib/examples issue, not a missing core collection feature.

 ### ~~11.
 Standalone benchmark programs lack an easy timing path (Bug 012)~~ — FIXED